ImXico/Cyberpunk/core/README.md

 3. [World Coordinates](#world-coordinates)
 4. [The Base Application](#base-application)

-Punk offers a fairly simple and clean API, which makes it easy to use the.
-Throughout this Wiki page, you'll get to know all of the essential parts of the [`core`](http://www.google.pt) package.
+Cyberpunk offers a fairly simple and clean API, which makes it easy to use the.
+Here you'll get to know all of the essential parts of the [`core`](http://www.google.pt) package.

 ## State Management